-- Go to the Overlays tab (the butterfly icon).
+- Go to the Graphics tab (the butterfly icon).

-- Add one of our overlays by clicking it, or add your own by clicking the Add your own button.
+- Add one of our graphics by clicking it, or add your own by clicking the Add your own button.

-- Drag the overlay over the blank space.
+- Drag the graphic over the blank space.

-- Turn the top handle to rotate and pull the corner handles to adjust your overlay’s size.
+- Turn the top handle to rotate and pull the corner handles to adjust your graphic’s size.

-- Use the Overlay palette to adjust the color, fade, and blend modes.
+- Use the Graphic palette to adjust the color, fade, and blend modes.